- Minimum 3.0 GPA on a 4.0 scale is required for interviews

 - Completion of the application requirements does not guarantee admission into the program.
 Admission is based on a comparative evaluation of the applicants’ materials to determine eligibility for an interview.

 - MOT candidates who complete an application by the deadline AND who have met the minimum GPA requirements will be invited for an individual and group interview.
 The interview process is the final admissions requirement and is by invitation only.
-Alternative interviews can be arranged for those who cannot physically come to campus for an interview.
+Alternative interview arrangements can be made for those who are unable to attend the on-campus interview sessions.
 Applicants can expect a decision by mid December.

 Information for Admitted Students